reshashettyy/Profected/README.md

 ### Resources

+- Displays a list of resources (e.g., conferences) in a scrollable area, each represented by a card.
+Each card shows the conference name, location, and date/time.
 - Hard coded all the data for local tech conferences
+- When user hovers over the conference details, the marker bounces to attract users attention to the map
 - Rendered each one on a component card
+- Includes a search input to filter resources by name and location.
+- Users can toggle between viewing all resources and only saved resources.
+- Users can save resources by clicking a bookmark icon on each resource card.
 - Added Google Maps frame
 - Added markers that correlate to each of the card
-- When user hovers over the conference details, the marker bounces to attract users attention to the map

 ### VideoEmbedding